Home: bestmedicalaid.co.za

 5. Affordability.

-If you continuously spend all your savings, you may need a comprehensive plan with a savings safety net.
+Spent all Your Savings?
+If you continuously spend all your savings, you may need a comprehensive plan with a savings safety net as these plans offer unlimited network GP consults and basic dentistry benefits, once savings are used.

 If you're not sure about which scheme suits you and your family best, we can help you look at the options that offer the most favourable rates for your family.